-Winter time can get a little tricky for keeping toddlers busy, especially when it gets too cold outside to play.
+Wintertime can be tricky for keeping toddlers busy, especially when it gets too cold outside to play.
 I’ve compiled a list of 10 activities you can do with your toddler this winter.
-You can still do a lot of outdoor activities during the day in the early winter, but when it starts getting too cold, just move the activities inside where they can stay nice and warm.
-I’ve included a mix of indoor and outdoor activities here to help you get a head start!
+You can still do a lot of outdoor activities during the day in the early winter, but when it gets too cold, move the activities inside where they can stay nice and warm.
+I’ve included a mix of indoor and outdoor winter activities here to help you get a head start!

 1. Make a gingerbread house.

 What is more fun for a kid than building with delicious food?
-Your toddler will think you’re the best mom EVER if you help him build a small house made of graham crackers, icing, and candy.
-It also a great activity for motor skills, dexterity and creativity!
-Here’s a great tutorial for building a “gingerbread house” out of graham crackers.
+Your little one will think you’re the best mom EVER if you help him build a small house made of graham crackers, icing, and candy.
+It is also an excellent activity for motor skills, dexterity, and creativity!

 2. Camp in the backyard.

-Toward the end of fall and into the beginning of winter is the best time to go on a “camping trip” with your toddler.
-You can purchase a cheap tent and put it up in the backyard that afternoon, then when evening rolls around you could have a camp fire with a fire pit or drink some hot cocoa while snuggling in blankets looking at the stars.
-When it’s time for bed, everyone can snuggle up in the tent with a bunch of blankets and pillows, tell stories, and make shadow puppets with flashlights!
+Toward the end of fall and the beginning of winter is the best time to go on a “camping trip” with your toddler.
+You can purchase a cheap tent and put it up in the backyard that afternoon, and then when evening rolls around, you could have a campfire with a fire pit or drink some hot cocoa while snuggling in blankets and looking at the stars.
+When it’s time for bed, everyone can snuggle up in the tent with blankets and pillows, tell stories, and make shadow puppets with flashlights!

 3. Make s’mores.

-Speaking of camping, one of the most fun activities you can do while sleeping out under the stars in making s’mores!
-But you don’t have to go camping to do this activity with your toddler.
-This could be a fun after dinner treat if you have a fire pit.
-The kids will love making their own gooey dessert!
+Speaking of camping, one of the most fun activities you can do while sleeping under the stars is making s’mores!
+But you don’t have to go camping to do this winter activity with your toddler.
+This could be a fun after-dinner treat if you have a fire pit.
+The kids will love making their gooey dessert!

 4. Nature collage.

-When my kids are outside they love collecting every pretty leaf or prickly pinecone they can find.
-Sometimes I will have them pretend they’re on a treasure hunt and see who can find the most acorns or pinecones.
+When my kids are outside, they love collecting every pretty leaf or prickly pinecone they can find.
+Sometimes, I will have them pretend they’re on a treasure hunt and see who can find the most acorns or pinecones.
 One thing my kids love to do is collect different shapes and colors of leaves.
-We will then bring home our best specimens and make fall art collages by glueing the leaves to construction paper.
-It’s an easy and fun activity and they love it!
+We will then bring home our best specimens and make fall art collages by gluing the leaves to construction paper.
+It’s an easy and fun winter activity, and they love it!

-In the winter months, birds rely more heavily on birdfeeders as food is becoming scarce.
-A great way to encourage the birds to keep coming to your yard is to make birdfeeders and hang them outside.
-The kids love getting their hands messy doing this and they especially love when they see birds eating from their very own handmade feeders!
-Here is a great tutorial for making kid (and bird) friendly bird feeders.
+In winter, birds rely more heavily on bird feeders as food is scarce.
+A great way to encourage the birds to keep coming to your yard is to make bird feeders and hang them outside.
+The kids love getting their hands messy doing this, and they especially love it when they see birds eating from their handmade feeders!

 7. Bake and decorate cookies.

 Kids love to help bake cookies!
 Bust out grandma’s old sugar cookie recipe and put those kids to work in the kitchen.
-When the cookies are done baking and cooling, having the kids frost them with colorful icing and sprinkles galore.
-Save the treats for after dinner or pack some in a tin and gift them to neighbors.
+When the cookies are done baking and cooling, have the kids frost them with colorful icing and sprinkles galore.
+Save the treats for after dinner, or pack some in a tin and gift them to neighbors.
 The kids will be so proud to share their creations with friends!
-Here is a great recipe for basic, but delicious, sugar cookies.

 8. Take photos at the tree farm.

-You don’t have to be a professional photographer to take some cute photos of your kids in the local tree farm!
-This is a great activity to do to let your kiddo run around and get some wiggles out in the fresh air.
+You don’t have to be a professional photographer to take some cute photos of your kids on the local tree farm!
+This is a great winter activity to let your kiddo run around and get some wiggles out in the fresh air.
 If you’re really on your game, arrange to have a friend come with you so you can take some family pictures and maybe get one good enough for your Christmas cards!

 9. Make cinnamon playdough.

 Kids of all ages love to create with playdough!
-A great way to add some sensory fun to this activity is by making your own and making it smell like the holidays!
+A great way to add some sensory fun to this winter activity is by making playdough and making it smell like the holidays!
 Try this fun and easy recipe for Cinnamon Playdough: